If you aren’t sharing your content on Facebook, you’re missing out on a big opportunity. Why? Because Facebook has over one billion active users!

-So what kind of status updates do your friends and family want to see?
-I surveyed 1291 Facebook users and here’s what they came up with:
+So, what kind of status updates do your friends and family want to see?
+I surveyed 1291 Facebook users, and here’s the feedback I received:

 - Your life – your friends and fans are the ones following you.
-So they want to know more things about your life.
-And not just updates containing text, they ideally want to be able to visualize what you are personally experiencing.
+So they want to know more things about your life and not just updates containing text.
+They ideally want to be able to see what you are personally experiencing.

 - Experiences – what are you doing, where do you hang out, and where have you been?
 People want to see check-ins and pictures of places you go to on a regular basis or are visiting.

-- News – if there is anything news worthy out there, feel free and share it.
-It doesn’t just have to be related to things like the world or politics… it could also be about things like a sports event such as the Superbowl.
+- News – if there is anything news worthy, feel free to share it.
+It doesn’t have to be related just to things like the world or politics… it could also be about things like a sports event such as the Superbowl.

-And to further back up this data, we analyzed 682 status updates and noticed that the ones that were about your life contained 247% more comments than ones that weren’t about your personal life.
+To further back up this data, we analyzed 682 status updates and noticed that the ones that were about your life contained 247% more comments than the ones that weren’t about your personal life.

 This is important because Facebook has an algorithm similar to Google’s.
-Facebook’s algorithm is called Edgerank and it looks at how fast a status update obtains new likes, shares and comments.
-The more likes, shares, and comments it gets in short period of time, the more people Facebook will show the status update to.
+Facebook’s algorithm is called Edgerank, and it looks at how fast a status update obtains new likes, shares, and comments.
+The more likes, shares, and comments it gets in a short period of time, the more people will see it.

-So your goal should be create updates that get shares, likes and comments.
+So your goal should be to create updates that get shares, likes, and comments.

 Where’s your value?

-When we analyzed the 682 status updates, we also noticed that status updates that contain advice and teach you something new are shared 522% more than status updates that aren’t advice related.
-Again this is important because Facebook values shares more than likes within their Edgerank algorithm.
+When we analyzed the 682 status updates, we also noticed that status updates that contain advice and teach you something new are shared 522% more frequently than status updates that aren’t advice related.
+Again, this is important because Facebook values shares more than likes within their Edgerank algorithm.